 The amount of your bill depends on your usage.
-You can check your use by selecting Pay Bill/Manage Account from the My Account drop-down menu to go to SmartHub's website.
-Then logging in and selecting Graphs to view the amount of electricity you’ve consumed in various formats.
+You can check your use through our SmartHub app or online by selecting Pay Bill/Manage Account from the My Account drop-down menu.
 You can check your account history the day after your bill is mailed to see what you will be charged.

-Generally, if there is a problem with your electric meter it will be in your favor.
 The majority of the time an electric meter fails, it will slow down or stop, rather than speed up.
 You may have faulty appliances in your home to cause more usage than normal.
-If you have concerns that your electric meter is not working properly, you may contact a member service representative to request JPEC test your meter for a negligible fee.
+If you have concerns that your electric meter is not working properly, you may contact a member service representative and request your meter be tested for a negligible fee.
+If the meter test is in your favor, we will return the fee back at that time.
 JPEC is required to test every meter in the system approximately once every eight years.
 We do that by replacing your meter with a new one and bringing the old meter in for testing.
 If a problem with a meter is found, JPEC automatically reviews your account and makes any adjustments necessary (either up or down).

 JPEC pays interest rates as determined by the Kentucky Public Service Commission.
 For more information please visit http://www.psc.ky.gov/

 When you move from your current service, you will receive a final bill or a final bill refund.
 This will include any membership refund or deposit refund applicable to your account.

 Call or visit our office to speak with a member service representative.
 A $25 connect fee is required on all new and transferred services.
 A $295 deposit may be required or waived, depending on your credit score.
 You will also need to bring a picture I.D. and provide your signature on our service agreement which establishes you as a member of the co-op.